Skip to main content

 Correct Score Predictions Today and Upcoming

-This page brings together today’s and upcoming football previews where Odds2Win has a published scoreline angle.
-Use the cards below to compare the likely score with the main market, odds, kickoff time and full match preview.
+This page brings together today’s and upcoming football previews that include a stated likely score.
+Use the cards below to compare the projected scoreline with the primary pick, displayed odds, kickoff time and full match analysis.

-Correct score is narrower than 1X2, BTTS or over/under.
-Both teams’ final goal totals must match the selected scoreline, so the pick should fit the match script rather than only the price.
+Correct score is a more specific market than 1X2, BTTS or over/under because both teams’ final goal totals must match the selection.
+The projected score should therefore be consistent with the wider match analysis rather than judged by price alone.

-Market: Correct Score Sport: Football Use case: Scoreline comparison Best checked with: Full match preview
+Market: Correct Score Sport: Football Use case: Scoreline comparison Review with: Full match preview

 Upcoming Correct Score Football Predictions